-with P-E given as a velocity (note that \mathcal{D}S is the flux in the direction of z, and thus positive for a loss of salinity).
+with P-E given as a velocity (note that $\mathcal{D}S$ is the flux in the direction of z, and thus positive for a loss of salinity).
 Diffusion is numerically treated implicitly, see equations (7)-(9).
 The tri-diagonal matrix is solved then by a simplified Gauss elimination.
-Vertical advection is included, and it must be non-conservative, which is ensured by setting the local variable $adv_mode=0$, see section 8.2.3 on page 219.
+Vertical advection is included, see section 8.5.

 '''

 use meanflow, only: avmols

 use meanflow, only: h,u,v,w,S,avh

 use observations, only: dsdx,dsdy,s_adv

 use observations, only: w_adv_discr,w_adv_method

 use observations, only: sprof,SRelaxTau

-use airsea, only: precip,evap
+use airsea, only: p_e

 use util, only: Dirichlet,Neumann

 use util, only: oneSided,zeroDivergence

 '''